khavishbhundoo/Guetzli-mjpeg/README.md

 * MJPEG video codec produces  higher quality videos compared to codecs based on temporal interframe compression such as H.264.Temporal interface compressions codecs use  sophisticated algorithms to apply compression across the video as a whole discarding data in the process.Compression schemes using interframe compression can often experience unacceptable quality loss when the video content changes significantly between each frame.

-* MJPEG is simple to implement as is non-proprietary and the variance from one manufacturer to the next is typically minimal.In comparison H.264 have many variants and its implementation different from one
+* MJPEG is simple to implement as is non-proprietary and the variance from one manufacturer to the next is typically minimal.In comparison H.264 have many variants and its implementation differ from one  manufacturer to the next.

 * Uses minimum computing power to encode and decode

 ## Disadvantages of MJPEG

-* Video produced with MJPEG are often huge in size compared to temporal interframe compression vodecs such as H.264.
+* Videos produced with MJPEG are often huge in size compared to temporal interframe compression vodecs such as H.264.

 ## Aim